Week Nineteen: Organisations & Invitations

 Restructuring & Invitations

 Our client had suggested to us that our focus should be on making a generalised system which could be used by not only the NHS, but schools, companies and any other body which relies on accurate user-reported outcomes.
-As such, we decided the best way to fulfil this requirement would be by introducing Organisations as a model in our system.
+As such, we decided the best way to fulfil this requirement would be by introducing Organisation

 Organisations

-The idea of having a high-level Organisation entity required some thought, especially in regards to how they would be created, how users would be assigned to them, and whether there needed to be users with special privileges to manage them.
+entity required some thought, especially in regards to how they would be created, how users would be assigned to them, and whether there needed to be users with special privileges to manage them.

-We initially considered the approach of having Organisations being closed off entirely to end users and for their creation to be handled entirely by system administrators (us).
+s being closed off entirely to end users and for their creation to be handled entirely by system administrators (us).
 However, this felt like a poor solution as, given our system will be open source, having a “Contact Sales”-esque sign up requirement just adds an additional step to the sign up procedure without any real advantage.
 We also didn’t like how this added a layer of human intervention which was unnecessary.

 Ultimately, the solution we decided to implement follows this workflow: